-- 8.13 We highlight that the adjustment for pension deficit amount can be a positive or negative amount and can provide a mechanism for adjusting pension deficit amounts in the Maximum Regulated Revenue for the Transmission and Distribution businesses. - 8.14 Further the pension deficit amount is defined in Article 7 of Annex 2 to NIE Network's licence.
-The RP5 modifications for the Distribution licence are shown below.
-For RP6 we will propose modifications to define the new pension amounts for the financial years of RP6 using a 15-16 price base in both the Transmission and Distribution licences.
+- 8.15 We highlight that the adjustment for pension deficit amount can be a positive or negative amount and can provide a mechanism for adjusting pension deficit amounts in the Maximum Regulated Revenue for the Transmission and Distribution businesses. - 8.16 Further the pension deficit amount is defined in Article 7 of Annex 2 to NIE Networks' licences.
+For RP6 we be making modifications to define the new pension amounts for the financial years of RP6 using a 2015-16 price base in both the Transmission and Distribution licences.
+This will be done through our licence consultation which may be accessed at www.uregni.gov.uk.